atomicincrement/atomicincrement.github.io/_posts/2024-01-14-rust-game-development.md

 So why C++ and more recently, why Rust?

+* Part 1 - The case for Rust in games.
+* Part 2 - An example: breakout in Bevy

-Andy Thomason has worked in the game industry since the 1970's developing Namco console games and AI Chess players in Z80 assembler as a teenager.
+*Andy Thomason has worked in the game industry since the 1970's developing Namco console games and AI Chess players in Z80 assembler as a teenager.*

-He has worked for Sony twice (Psygnosis and SN Systems) doing research in game technology such as the PS3 and Vita compilers.
+*He has worked for Sony twice (Psygnosis and SN Systems) doing research in game technology such as the PS3 and Vita compilers.*

+# Part 1 - The case for Rust in games.

-## The C/C++ programming model.
+## The C/C++ programming model - Stack and Heap

-C++ is based on C and in fact the original C++ compiler, CFront transcoded C++ into C. Like many languages before, C uses as "Stack and Heap" model to handle dynamically created objects.
+C++ is based on C and in fact the original C++ compiler, CFront transcoded C++ into C. C uses as "Stack and Heap" model to handle dynamically created objects.

 If we write a C function with a variable